 Article ID: 2535191 - View products that this article applies to.

-When a federated user tries to sign in to a Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune from a sign-in webpage whose URL starts with https://login.microsoftonline.com/login, authentication for that user is unsuccessful.
+When a federated user tries to sign in to a Microsoft cloud service such as Office 365, Microsoft Azure, or Microsoft Intune from a sign-in webpage whose URL starts with https://login.microsoftonline.com/login, authentication for that user is unsuccessful.
 The user gets the following error message:

 This issue may occur if one of the following conditions is true: